IMHA, immune mediated hemalytic anemia, is a vicious autoimmune disease and can be difficult and expensive to treat.

 - Peeing Blood or Pink Colored Urine

 What’s confusing about IMHA is that the signs above happens with other illnesses as well.
-However, this is way worse than many other issues.
-If your dog or cat isn’t seen by a veterinary quickly, their body won’t be able to fight off what’s going on inside.
+However, IMHA is worse than many other issues.
+If your dog or cat isn’t seen by a veterinary quickly, their body may not be able to fight off what’s going on inside.
 There’s only a short window for treatment so if you see any of the signs above, take your pet to an emergency vet immediately.

 What’s happening inside the dog’s body is dangerous.
 The pet’s healthy red blood cells are being destroyed by IMHA.
 The cell destruction is done at such a breakneck speed that if treatment isn’t started quickly, death is almost certain.
 When the red blood cells are destroyed, the white blood cells are thrown off, the platelets get out of whack and the body is thrown into a state of chaos.
 High levels of billirubin leads to the jaundice coloring and is indicative of disease or anemia.
 Basically everything in the body is affected when a diagnosis of IMHA is determined.